Skip to content

 Property valuation

-A RICS-qualified commercial surveyor inspects the property to confirm its market value and, where relevant, rental potential.
+A RICS-qualified commercial surveyor visits the property to confirm what it is worth and, where it matters, what rent it could earn.

 5. 05